Navigation: » No topics above this level«

-Notice it is configured with indications of the target Dataset and the attributes to use (selected features):
+It is configured with indications of the target Dataset and the attributes to use (selected features):

 Modifying the flows

-And into the target shape's endpoint:
+Connect to the target shape's endpoint:

-Notice you may use Model evaluations such as: Score model, Validate model, or Cross validation:
+You can use Model evaluations such as: Score model, Validate model, or Cross validation:

-Notice you may use Data Transformations such as: Word count, Random split, SMOTE, Select Columns, Remove Columns, Normalize Numbers, Make categorical, Join Data sets, or Clean missing values (Clean Data):
+You can use Data Transformations such as: Word count, Random split, SMOTE, Select Columns, Remove Columns, Normalize Numbers, Make categorical, Join Data sets, or Clean missing values (Clean Data):

-Notice you may use Machine learning algorithms such as: C45, ID3, Linear SVM Classifier, Multiple Linear Regression, Logistic Regression or Train Model:
+You can use Machine learning algorithms such as: C45, ID3, Linear SVM Classifier, Multiple Linear Regression, Logistic Regression or Train Model: